ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily, a subset of what I learned that day

+#### March 1, 2022 (Day 57): Solidity: Gas for Public vs External Functions

+Public function uses more gas than external functions.

+The difference is because in public functions, Solidity immediately copies array arguments to memory, while external functions can read directly from calldata.
+Memory allocation is expensive, whereas reading from calldata is cheap.

 #### Fab 28, 2022 (Day 56): Solidity: Storage vs Memory vs Stack

 Storage is persistent, can be accessed after the execution is completed.